Social Democratic Party (Japan): 2000s–2010s

 The SDP won six seats in the 2003 Japanese general election, compared with 18 seats in the previous 2000 Japanese general election.
-Its motives against the Self-Defense Forces have reverted into abolishing it in the long term, returning into its opposition against the force it had applied in the 1950s.
+The party's opposition to the Self-Defense Forces reverted to the abolition of the forces in the long term, the policy it had in the 1950s.
 Doi had been the leader since 1996, but she resigned in 2003, taking responsibility for the election losses.
 Mizuho Fukushima was elected as the new party leader in November 2003.
 In the 2004 Japanese House of Councillors election, the SDP won only two seats, having five seats in the House of Councillors and six seats in the House of Representatives.
 In 2006, the party unexpectedly gained the governorship of the Shiga Prefecture.
 In the 2009 Japanese general election, the DPJ made large gains and the SDP maintained its base of 7 seats in the, becoming a junior partner in a new government coalition; however, disagreements over the issue of the Futenma base led to the sacking of Fukushima from the cabinet on 28 May and the SDP subsequently voted to leave the ruling coalition.

 As of October 2010, the SDP had six members in the House of Representatives and four members in the House of Councillors.
 Following the 2012 Japanese general election, the party retained only six seats in the whole of the Diet, two in the House of Representatives and four in the House of Councillors.
 The count lowered to five seats in 2013.
 In 2013, the party's headquarters in Nagatacho, where the party's predecessor the JSP had moved in 1964, were demolished.
 The headquarters moved to a smaller office in Nagatacho.

 During the nomination period of the 2016 Japanese House of Councillors election, the party signed an agreement with the Democratic, Communist and People's Life parties to field a jointly-endorsed candidate in each of the 32 districts in which only one seat is contested, thereby uniting in an attempt to take control of the House from the LDP/Komeito coalition.
 The party had two Councillors up for re-election and fielded a total of 11 candidates in the election, 4 in single and multi-member districts and 7 in the 48-seat national proportional representation block.

 In the 2017 Japanese general election, the party managed to hold to its two seats it had prior to the election.
 Tadatomo Yoshida declined to run for re-election when his term expired in January 2018.
 Seiji Mataichi was elected unopposed in the ensuing leadership election and took office on 25 February 2018.